hanhanwu/Hanhan_Data_Science_Practice/AI_Experiments/ReadMe.md

   ![entire network](https://s3-ap-south-1.amazonaws.com/av-blog-media/wp-content/uploads/2017/06/28132045/cnnimage.png)
     * Activation Map on convolution layer extracts features.
-    * Padding on convolution layer reduces features.
-If you want to retain image size, add Same Padding, to add Valid Padding to reduce features too
     * Pooling is to further reduce features
     * When CNN goes further, the extracted features become more specific
     * Output layer makes prediction and has the loss function to check the prediction error